 - housing corporations may prohibit smoking on balconies;

-- 24-hour time limit for importing tobacco products (such as snus) and nicotine liquids for electronic cigarettes from outside the EEA (European Economic Area).
+- 24-hour time limit for importing tobacco products (such as snus, Swedish type of smokeless tobacco) and nicotine liquids for electronic cigarettes from outside the EEA (European Economic Area).
 The traveler must be away from Finland for at least 24 hours in order to be allowed to import these products;

 - smoking in vehicles is prohibited with anyone under the age of 15 present in the vehicle.

-- a ban on smoking in public places and on public transport, at workplaces and in areas surrounding day-care centers and schools;
+- a ban on smoking in public places and on public transport, public beaches and playgrounds, at workplaces and in areas surrounding day-care centers and schools;

 - a display ban of tobacco products and e-cigarettes in sales outlets (does not apply to tobacco stores where products may not be visible from outside the store);

-- handing tobacco products to a person under the age of 18 is prohibited, as is the import and possession of tobacco products for persons under the age of 18;
+- selling or otherwise supplied or passing tobacco products or nicotine-containing liquids to a person under the age of 18 is prohibited, as is the import and possession of tobacco or nicotine-containing products for persons under the age of 18;

-- the sale of tobacco products is prohibited, for example, at day-care centers, schools and educational institutes and their outdoor areas;
+- the sale of tobacco or nicotine-containing products is prohibited, for example, at day-care centers, schools and educational institutes and their outdoor areas;

-- all kind of marketing of tobacco products is prohibited.
+- all kind of marketing of tobacco or nicotine-containing products is prohibited.

 Towards a smoke-free future